viamrobotics/rdk/examples/customresources/README.md

 ### mygizmo
 A specific model (acme:demo:mygizmo) that implements the custom Gizmo API.

-### mythingamabob
-A specific model (acme:demo:mythingamabob) that implements the custom Thingamabob API.
-The API does nothing and is only used to demonstrate custom Validation logic.

 ### mysum
 A specific model (acme:demo:mysum) that implements the custom Summation API.
 Simply adds or subtracts numbers.